oliviawestmacottssw/SSW.Rules.Content/rules/data---dates---do-you-know-datetime-fields-must-be-converted-to-universal-time/rule.md

 public double GetDateDifference(DateTime dateRemote)
 {
 DateTime dateLocal = dateRemote.Date;
-​​return (dateRemote.TimeOfDay.TotalHours - ​​dateLocal.TimeOfDay.TotalHours);
+return (dateRemote.TimeOfDay.TotalHours - dateLocal.TimeOfDay.TotalHours);
-​}
+}

 **Figure: When dateRemote is passed in from the remote machine, .Net Framework will have already converted it to the UTC equivalent for the local server (i.e. the necessary hours would have been added to cater for the local server time).**